Completing your application

 The academic department that offers the course you apply to will assess the academic quality and suitability of your application.
 After this is complete, the department will send you formal notification of their decision by email.

 The average waiting time for a decision is around 8 to 10 weeks after the deadline you apply to.
 For the January deadlines, for example, you would usually hear around late March to early April.
-Unfortunately it not possible to give more specific dates in advance.
+Unfortunately it is not possible to give more specific dates in advance.

-If you apply after the last standard University deadline in March there is no formal timetable, but you can still usually expect to be notified of the outcome around 6 to 8 weeks after completing your application.
+If you apply after the last standard University deadline in March there is no formal timetable, but you can usually expect to be notified of the outcome around 6 to 8 weeks after completing your application.

 After you apply and before the department makes a final decision on your application, you may be called for interview and/or asked to send further documents.
-This could include a third reference if there were only two in your application.
+This could include a third reference if there are only two in your application.

 If your application was complete and eligible for academic assessment at the application deadline date, the department will notify you of the one of the following outcomes:

 An offer of a place from your department constitutes an overall offer of a place at Oxford.
 You are then guaranteed a college place, unless you have been accepted to a non-matriculated course for which a college place is not offered.

 Your certificate of offer will give full details of your offer and any academic conditions, such as achieving a specific final grade in your current degree course.
 The department will ask whether you wish to accept the offer and give you both a deadline for responding to the offer and a deadline to fulfil any conditions.